-Master of Fine Art
+Master of Fine Art (MFA)

-The MFA at Trondheim Academy of Fine Art (KiT) is a two-year study program with a focus on studio work and corresponding theoretical practices.
+The MFA at Trondheim Academy of Fine Art (KiT) focus on studio work and corresponding theoretical practices.
 It emphasizes experimentation and multi-disciplinary approaches in the development of artistic projects.
 Students are offered the possibility to work within a wide range of media and theoretical fields.

 The International MFA program at Trondheim Academy of Fine Art (KiT) is a two-year study program designed for artists with the ambition to develop and enrich their individual studio practice with cross-disciplinary investigations in a wide range of different fields of knowledge.